DrRuni/MobArmyWars/README.md

 ---

 ## 📥 Installation
-1. Put the `.jar` file into your `/plugins` folder
+1. Put the `.jar` into your `/plugins` folder
-2. Start or restart your server
+2. Start or restart the server
-3. The plugin will automatically generate all required worlds and config files
+3. Worlds and configs are generated automatically

 ---

-## 💬 Note
+## 💬 Notes
 This is my first larger plugin project.
-Feedback, suggestions, and constructive criticism are always welcome.
+Feedback and suggestions are always welcome.

+---